How To Mitigate Risk in Casinos with Video Cameras

 Perhaps even more important is the ability of advanced video surveillance systems to help casinos maintain compliance with gaming regulations.
 Established by state agencies, gaming regulations set stringent specifications for video systems deployed to monitor gambling operations relative to image quality and recording.
 Knowing which IP video surveillance solutions deliver higher quality images at faster frame rates that can be stored for longer and with automatic video redaction to comply with privacy, will help ensure continued compliance.

-Video analytics has become a must-have tool for advanced surveillance.
+The must-have tool for advanced surveillance is video analytics.
 Video analytics has the ability to provide real-time event detection, video search, and graphic visual presentation of valuable data extracted from surveillance footage that can be used for a variety of purposes.
 In a casino, analytics serves two primary goals: real-time anomaly detection and post-event investigation.

 Real-time event detection is used largely for parking lots and other high-risk areas.
 Alerts will be issued upon detection of predefined events, such as loitering and vehicles moving in an unauthorized direction, with security staff immediately notified of suspicious events, allowing them to respond promptly.

 A post-incident investigation is significantly enhanced by automatic search capability.
 Among other purposes, this allows casinos to conduct investigations and verify potentially fraudulent accident compensation claims.

 Video analytics allow a security team’s time to be optimized efficiently by automating searches for a far more effective time usage instead of being heavily occupied with observing hours of footage in search of a specific person or incident.